comphist/cora/doc/mkdocs/docs/admin-projects.md

 CorA with an administrator account.

 + **Create a new project** by clicking the "Add Project" button at the top of the page.
-You will be prompted for a name for the project, and can edit individual settings afterwards.
+You will be prompted for the project's name first, and can edit individual settings afterwards.

 You can manage existing projects in the "Project Management" section of the